Background pattern

 The capsule should be swallowed whole and not broken or chewed.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medicine and the amount ingested.

-If you forget to take Tamsulosina Teva
+If you forget to take Tamsulosin Teva

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medicine, ask your doctor or pharmacist.

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 Stop treatment and consult your doctor immediatelyif you experience any of the following side effects:

-• severe allergic reaction with sudden local swelling of the lips, face, tongue, or throat causing severe difficulty breathing and/or itching and skin rash (angioedema) (rare, may affect up to 1 in 1,000 people).
+• a severe allergic reaction with sudden local swelling of the lips, face, tongue, or throat causing severe difficulty breathing and/or itching and skin rash (angioedema) (rare, may affect up to 1 in 1,000 people).

 These are very serious but rare side effects.
 You may need urgent medical attention or hospitalization.